PraveerSinghh/Amazon-Bestsellers-Analysis/README.md

-# Amazon Bestsellers Analysis 📚
+# Amazon Bestsellers Books Analysis 📚

 ## 🔍 Project Overview
 This project aims to predict whether a book will become a bestseller on Amazon using machine learning techniques.
 By analyzing various book attributes such as author, genre, price, and customer reviews, the model identifies patterns that contribute to a book’s commercial success.